All of the world-class courses at Torpedo Factory Art Center are offered by The Art League, an independent nonprofit tenant of the Art Center.

 Summer Art Camp

-Register today!
-Week-long Summer Art Camps & Teen Workshops are offered from mid-June through August.
+Week-long Summer Art Camps & Teen Workshops are offered each summer in June, July, and August.
 Children explore a new medium or begin a new project each day, focusing on drawing, painting, printmaking, and sculpture.
 The syllabus is different each week the camp is offered.
 Specialty camps are also available, where children concentrate on a specific medium, such as ceramics, cartooning, or jewelry making.